SitHoyu/Travel_agent/README.md

 # travel-agent

-A Go-based travel planning agent prototype that generates structured itineraries from user requests.
+A Go-based travel planning agent prototype with a Vue frontend.

 The project is organized as a small multi-service workspace.
-It separates the travel planning orchestration logic from the LLM access layer, and combines LLM reasoning with local tools such as weather lookup, itinerary validation, geocoding, and hotel-area recommendation.
+It separates travel-planning orchestration from the LLM access layer, and combines LLM reasoning with local tools such as weather lookup, itinerary validation, geocoding, hotel-area recommendation, nearby hotel lookup, and coordinate-based map display.

 ## What This Project Does

-Given a travel request such as destination, dates, budget, number of travelers, preferences, and constraints, the system can:
+Given a travel request such as destination, dates, budget, traveler count, preferences, and constraints, the system can:

 - query destination weather
-- generate a structured itinerary draft with day-by-day activities
+- generate a structured itinerary draft
-- validate whether the generated draft matches key constraints
+- validate whether the draft matches key constraints
-- recommend suitable hotel areas based on the itinerary distribution
+- recommend suitable hotel areas
-- attach nearby hotel candidates around the recommended stay center
+- attach nearby hotel candidates around a recommended stay center
+- let a logged-in user confirm and save a generated plan
+- list and view saved plans by current user
+- render saved plan details in a frontend UI, including hotel images and map points

-The current implementation already supports an end-to-end agent-style planning workflow through HTTP APIs.
+The current implementation already supports an end-to-end workflow across backend and frontend:

+1. register / login
+2. generate plan
+3. confirm save
+4. view plan list
+5. view plan detail

 ## Workspace Layout

-This repository uses a Go workspace:
+This repository uses a Go workspace plus a frontend app:

 - `services/plan-orchestrator`
-  Main application entrypoint for travel planning workflows.
-It runs the controller loop, invokes tools, stores run results, and exposes the agent API.
+  Main application entrypoint for user auth, travel-planning workflows, plan persistence, and agent APIs.
 - `services/llm-gateway`
   Isolated LLM access layer for prompt rendering, provider routing, and model invocation.
 - `shared`
-  Shared request/response contracts, error definitions, and utility helpers used across services.
+  Shared request/response contracts and utilities used across services.
+- `frontend`
+  Vue 3 + Vite frontend for auth, plan generation, save flow, plan list, and plan detail visualization.
 - `prompts`
   Prompt templates used by the LLM gateway and the agent runtime.
 - `doc`